Cheap one-way & return flights to Dhaka from London

 - Flights from London Gatwick Airport to Dhaka take about 16 to 18 hours to reach their destination.
 This route is also contested by Emirates and Qatar Airways, so the stopover of these flights would most probably be in Doha or Dubai.

 Yes, of course.
-There is a direct flight from the UK to Dhaka which is operated by Biman Bangladesh Airlines.
+There is a direct flight from the London to Dhaka which is operated by Biman Bangladesh Airlines.
 The flight duration is only 11 hours and 45 minutes long and is exclusively operated from London Heathrow Airport.

 What is the best time to visit Dhaka?